 When we are centered and present in our body’s ‘sensation’, relaxed and confident, we are more able to be with and move with the horse.
 This is how connection happens - with us as centered leaders.
 They are magnetically drawn to our leadership, which allows them to relax and enjoy our company.
 Over time, they remember us and begin to trust us as their strong leaders.
 This is where the true relating happens and how a ‘harmonious relationship’, with us as leaders, is created.

 Randee Fox leads the crowd and a group of Nia dancers in a

 at AQHA's Region 1 conference at Thunderbird Horse Park,

 Langley British Columbia.

-All of Nia’s 13 White Belt Principles are applicable and synchronous to movement with horses, enhancing sensory IQ, physical awareness, body language and energetic communication with horses.
+Many of Nia's principles are applicable and synchronous to movement with horses, enhancing sensory IQ, physical awareness, body language and energetic communication with horses.

 |Randee Fox and one of her horses, Caanie |

 enjoying White Belt Principle 1, The Joy of Movement with a horse.